-11. Double-click the tombstone rule in the right pane.

-It will have the same name as the event you created in the EAsE Archive Engine.

-12. Configure the rule:
+- Double-click the tombstone rule in the right pane.
+It will have the same name as the event you created in the EAsE Archive Engine. - 12.
+Configure the rule:

 Tab Configuration Information Stores Select the mailboxes to be archived.
-See "Information Stores tab" on page 56.
+See Information Stores tab.
 Folders Select the Outlook folders containing the messages to be archived.
-See "Folders tab" on page 58.
+See Folders tab.
 Conditions Do not edit the Message Class.
 Actions Do not edit.
 Schedule Schedule the rule.
-See "Schedule tab" on page 67.
+See "Schedule tab" (page 56).